 Building a new home?
 Here's everything you need to know about construction payments and how they work with your Keystart home loan.

 Interest is charged to your loan during the construction phase, as this is when we start to draw down your loan funds.
-The start date may be the date of the payment for your land, charged on the day of land settlement or as a payment to your builder, or the date a First Home Owners Grant is credited to your account, if applicable (see more below).
+The start date may be the date of the payment for your land, charged on the day of land settlement or as a payment to your builder, or the date Keystart advances the amount of the First Home Owners Grant to your account, if applicable (see more below).

 There are three stages when Keystart makes a payment on your behalf to your builder, referred to as a draw down or disbursement.